 Generally, sales are recognized when shipments are made to customers.
 Rebates, allowances for damaged goods and other advertising and marketing program rebates are accrued pursuant to contractual provisions and included in accrued expenses.
 Certain amount of our revenues fall under the percentage-of-completion method of accounting used for long-term contracts.
 Under this method, sales and gross profit are recognized as work is performed based on the relationship between actual costs incurred and total estimated costs at completion.
 Sales and gross profit are adjusted prospectively for revisions in estimated total contract costs and contract values.
 Estimated losses are recorded when identified.
 In countries in which the Company operates, and the functional currency is other than the U.S. dollar, assets and liabilities are translated using published exchange rates in effect at the consolidated balance sheet date.
 Revenues and expenses and cash flows are translated using an approximate weighted average exchange rate for the period.
 Resulting translation adjustments are recorded as a component of accumulated other comprehensive income on the accompanying consolidated balance sheet.

-Results of Operations - For the fiscal years ending September 30, 2016 and 2015
+Results of Operations - For the fiscal years ending September 30, 2017 and 2016

-Total revenue for the years ended September 30, 2016 and 2015 was \$93,704,560 and \$56,887,389, respectively, an increase of \$36,817,171, or 65%.
-Net income for years ended September 30, 2016 and 2015 was \$4,994,045 and \$2,838,116, respectively, an increase of \$2,155,929, or 76%.
-Revenues and net income in this period as compared to the previous one was higher as a result of the acquisitions of AIS and Periscope.
+Total revenue for the years ended September 30, 2017 and 2016 was \$120,628,200 and \$93,704,560, respectively, an increase of \$26,923,640, or 29%.
+Net income for years ended September 30, 2017 and 2016 was \$4,389,915 and \$4,994,045, respectively, a decrease of \$604,130, or 12%.
+Revenues, as compared to the previous period, were higher due to the acquisition of AIS and Periscope as well as increased sales in our existing businesses.
+Net income in this period as compared to the previous period was lower due to increased research and development costs, acquisition costs as well as higher sales and marketing expenses.